 It has repeatedly been found that $g^{(1s)}(q,t)$ decays in time as the stretched exponential of eq \ref{eq:gisqeext}.
 If one interpreted this time dependence by applying eq \ref{eq:g1swrong}, one would conclude

-In the common case $\beta < 1$, from eq \ref{eq:subdiffusive} one would infer that the mean-square particle displacement increases less rapidly at large times than would be the case for simple diffusion, a behavior that has been termed 'subdiffusive' motion.
+In the common case $\beta < 1$, from eq \ref{eq:subdiffusive} one would infer that the mean-square particle displacement increases less rapidly at large times than at small times.
 The inference is incorrect.
 A more reasonable interpretation for $\beta <1$ is that diffusion in the complex fluid is created by modes having a range of relaxation times, some longer than others, the contribution of the slower modes to the spectrum becoming more important at longer times.

-It is not suggested that there cannot exist subdiffusive motion.
+It is not suggested that there does not exist subdiffusive motion.
 Such motion has unambiguously been observed experimentally.
-Amblard, et al.,\cite{amblard1996a} studied probe motion in f-actin solutions, using magnetic tweezers and video microscopy.
+Amblard, et al.,\cite{amblard1996a} studied probe motion in f-actin solutions using video microscopy.
 Small-bead motion was diffusive; larger-bead diffusion was subdiffusive with $\beta \approx 3/4$.
-The non-classical drag forces for diffusive motion and for driven motion are the same, in the sense that the displacement under an applied force and the mean-square displacement for diffusion have the same linear or sublinear time dependences, depending on the probe size.

-There are sometimes suggestions that probe behavior should approach Stokes' Law and the Stokes Einstein-equation as the size of the probes is increased.
-Amblard, et al.'s experiments show precisely the opposite behavior.
-Deviations from simple diffusion are larger for the larger particles.
+However, Amblard, et al.'s work was not based on quasielastic scattering.
 Whenever particle motion is subdiffusive, the light scattering spectrum will not be a simple exponential.
 The scattering spectrum will follow eq \ref{eq:g1sanddisplacements}, showing that the relationship between $g^{(1s)}(q,t)$ and $\langle (\Delta x(t) )^{2} \rangle$ is a neither-way street.
-Just as one cannot in general calculate $\langle (\Delta x(t) )^{2} \rangle$ from $g^{(1s)}(q,t)$, so also one cannot in general calculate $g^{(1s)}(q,t)$ from $\langle (\Delta x(t) )^{2} \rangle$, because all higher moments of $P(\Delta x)$ are needed in order to calculate $g^{(1s)}(q,t)$.
+Just as one cannot in general calculate $\langle (\Delta x(t) )^{2} \rangle$ from $g^{(1s)}(q,t)$, so also one cannot in general calculate $g^{(1s)}(q,t)$ from $\langle (\Delta x(t) )^{2} \rangle$.
+To calculate $g^{(1s)}(q,t)$, all higher moments of $P(\Delta x)$ are needed.